zzzKai/FireAndIce/README.md

 ## Getting Started

-You may need you install Unity to develop and VR goggle.
-(HTC VIVE, OCULUS...)
+You may need to install Unity and VR goggle(HTC VIVE, OCULUS...) to develop and play.